gcc-mirror/gcc/gcc/config/sh/sh.md

 ;; The problem is that LRA expects something like
 ;;    (set rA (plus rB (const_int N)))
 ;; to work.
-We can do that, but we have to split out an additional reg-reg ;; copy before the actual add insn.
-Use u constraint for that case to avoid ;; the invalid value in the stack pointer.
+We can do that, but we have to split out an additional reg-reg ;; copy or constant load before the actual add insn.
+;; Use u constraint for that case to avoid the invalid value in the stack ;; pointer.
 (define_insn_and_split "*addsi3_compact"
   [(set (match_operand:SI 0 "arith_reg_dest" "=r,&u")
 	(plus:SI (match_operand:SI 1 "arith_operand" "%0,r")